Residencies

 Processing of Information:

-By submitting your application, you consent to DOKS storing the information you provide in order to contact you regarding the residency or group exchange.
+By submitting your application, you consent to DOKS storing the information you provide in order to contact you regarding the residency.
 All documents and personal data will be deleted after the conclusion of the project (end of 2028).

 Use of Submitted Material: